 Starting in 1825 and spanning until the 1960s, state universities were “tuition-free.”
 This was the standard.
 So from the time of our founders until fairly recently, our nation did it right.
-Think about it like this: during that time, we became THE world super-power.
+Think about it like this: we became THE world super-power during that time.
 Consider what I have written thus far, and it’s not hard to see why.
-Yet, not everyone went to college because it was not entirely necessary for everyone to go.
+Yet, not everyone went to college because everyone didn’t need to go.
 The same holds true today.
 Back then, jobs were plentiful, and there were options – that’s the part that has changed.

 It wasn’t until government policies began to destroy business and manufacturing that people started getting the idea that they had to go to college to be more competitive.
 Then the cost of education started to skyrocket.
 And it wasn’t until we began to expand the government to a crazy degree that the government decided it needed to profit from its citizens!
 It’s simple; social and legislative changes turned higher education into a business to the point that even the government makes money on the deal.
 In fact, according to Bloomberg, college tuition and fees have increased by 1,120 percent since records began in 1978, and the government makes BILLIONS off student loans.

 Think about this.
 Colleges are not federal, and until about 2012, states paid at least 65% of the costs anyway.
 So why all the federal involvement?
 There is a profit element that people need to wrap their minds around.
 I understand that this is difficult because the propaganda surrounding this topic has been HIGHLY effective.